Travel postcard: 48 hours in Estonian capital Tallinn

 Friday:

-If you like a good view, try the Raddisson Blu, Swissotel or the Soviet-built, now modernized, Sokos Viru.
+If you like a good view, try the Raddisson Blu, Swissotel or the Soviet-built, now modernised, Sokos Viru.

 6 p.m. - Plunge straight into the heart of the Old Town by heading for Town Hall Square.
 Tallinn is a Hanseatic architecture-lover’s dream and is protected by UNESCO.